Curriculum Guide · Courses

 J.D.
 Course 038 | 4 credit hours

-This course covers the major federal legislation in the field of antitrust law with a primary focus upon governmental efforts to promote competition.
-The Sherman Act, the Clayton Act, and Section 5 of the Federal Trade Commission Act are covered in detail.
-Emphasis is placed upon the growing role of economic analysis and trends in judicial interpretation relating to the rule of reason, per se rules, monopolies, mergers and joint ventures.
+This course covers the major federal legislation and doctrine in the field of antitrust law with a primary focus upon governmental efforts to promote competition.
+Emphasis is placed upon the growing role of economic analysis and trends in judicial interpretation relating to the coordination, monopolies, mergers and joint ventures, as well as evolving legal standards, including the role of decision theory in setting legal standards.

 Students may not receive credit for both this course and Antitrust Law.